How to Use Async Comms to Avoid the Danger of “Always On” Mentality

 Can’t be late for the 9 am all-hands meeting!
 Let’s start giving credit where credit is due, and let’s keep pushing this transition to async work because our happiness and mental health depends on it.

 We all want to contribute and feel valued at work, but we also want to maintain our personal freedom.
 This is all possible in our async remote future.
 Well, the future is here, and it’s going to look a little different than it did even 15 years ago.
 (We didn’t even have Slack or Zoom 15 years ago, imagine that!)

-Voodle took these two truths 1.
+We’ve established these two truths 1.
 Async work is good for our overall wellbeing and mental health; 2. video makes us feel more connected than text or voice alone.
-The result is a true game-changer.
-It’s a tool that not only allows you the freedom to contribute at work when you want, but it also lets you contribute as YOU—your best three-dimensional human self—through the power of video.
-The future of work is changing and we’re here for it—the naps, the chamomile tea, the schedule freedom, and the video-based async power of Voodle.
+Combining these results in a true game-changer.
+Async short video tools not only allow you the freedom to contribute at work when you want, but it also lets you contribute as YOU—your best three-dimensional human self—through the power of video.
+The future of work is changing and we’re here for it—the naps, the chamomile tea, the schedule freedom, and video-based async power.